worldlife123/bf2-infomap-generator/README.md

 * NVIDIA - for nvdxt.exe
 * fire&bf2tech.org - for conParser.py
-* Dnamro - for testing this tool
+* Dnamro, Deine-Augen - for testing this tool and giving feedbacks